Mel-A-M/adb-converged-db/index.md

 ## Objectives

-In this workshop, you will gain first-hand experience of using data types beyond relational data - JSON, XML, and Spatial.
+In this workshop, you will gain first-hand experience of using data types beyond relational data - JSON, SODA, Spatial and XML.